LittleWiz/MLJourneyE2E/utils/FEAST.md

   Passwords in `feature_store.yaml` must be strings (in quotes).
 - **Multiple timestamp columns:**
   Only one column should be used as the event timestamp in your data sources.
+- **Path issues:**
+  Use absolute or correct relative paths for all data sources.

 ---

-## 9️⃣ References
+## 🔟 References

 - [Feast Documentation](https://docs.feast.dev/)
 - [PGSQL_GUIDE.md](../PGSQL_GUIDE.md) for PostgreSQL setup

 ---

-You are now ready to use Feast as a feature store for
+You are now ready to use Feast as a feature store for your ML projects!